PyChina/weekly/content/Issue/issue-407.md

     + CAMILLO VISINI
     + • Shared by Camillo Visini

-“On my Mac, I use the menu bar countless times per day.
-In this post we will go through the process of creating a custom macOS menu bar app using Python.”
+"On my Mac, I use the menu bar countless times per day.
+In this post we will go through the process of creating a custom macOS menu bar app using Python."

 (`是也乎:`